World of Hyatt Credit Card 2023 Review: Many Ways to Earn Free Hotel Nights

-This card offers two points per dollar on travel and dining, along with one point per dollar on everything else.
+This card offers two points per dollar on travel and three points per dollar on dining, along with one point per dollar on everything else.
 The Sapphire Preferred card also routinely offers generous introductory points bonuses.

 You might consider this card if you'd like to earn rewards on hotel stays but you don't always book at Hyatt.
 Some of the card's best features include: